MileHacker Logo

 • Outdoor recreation is a central aspect of local life.

-• There is deep appreciation for nature and wildlife.
+• There is deep appreciation for the outdoors and wildlife.

 • Uphill hikers usually have the right-of-way; a simple "hello" on trails.